-Atherton Mills is about to become one of Charlotte’s largest retail centers with it’s new $100 million expansion, but it wasn’t always a retail hub.
+Atherton Mills is now one of Charlotte’s largest retail centers with it’s recent $100 million expansion, but it wasn’t always a retail hub.

 The incredibly rich history of Charlotte’s Atherton Mill started in 1892 when construction first began.
 The mill was the very first factory in Charlotte’s first streetcar community – Dilworth.
 It paved the way for an incredible period of growth for what was then known as South Charlotte.

 Over the next couple decades this area would flourish with massive textile-related factories, turning the city of Charlotte into the undisputed textile capital of the southern Piedmont.